 Castles, old tales, whisky, haggis and black pudding, Edinburgh is truly magical.
 However, for fans of Harry Potter, there’s even more reason to visit the muggle city of Edinburgh.
 You can find many of J.K.
 Rowling’s inspirations for her Harry Potter books and even walk through the graveyard where Volde- I mean…He Who Must Not Be Named’s family is buried.
 Take a look at some of the highlights of Harry Potter in Edinburgh below!

 Interested in more than just Harry Potter?
-There are plenty of reasons to visit Edinburgh.
+There are plenty of reasons to visit Edinburgh, Scotland.
 Check out our post on things to do in Edinburgh!

 Elephant House Cafe